 “Consumer-Owned Resource” shall have the meaning as defined in the CHWM Contract.

-“Core Rate Design” means the charges and credits as described in Sections 4.1, 4.2, 4.3, and 4.4 and the three Rate Impact Credits, RICc, RICm, and RICj.
+“Core Rate Design” means the Tier 1 Energy Charges, Tier 1 Marginal Energy True-Up, Tier 1 Demand Charge, and the Tier 1 Peak Load Variance Charge as well as the three Rate Impact Credits, RICc, RICm, and RICj.

 “Cost Allocation Method” means the ratemaking step of assigning expenses and revenue credits to Cost Pools in the process of developing rates for BPA products and services in accordance with the PRDM.